rusenask/mirage/docs/pages/intro.rst

 Applicability
 =============
-Use Stub-O-Matic when you don't have as much control over your associated test data to achieve the level of testing required.
-Stub-O-Matic utilises the ubiquitous HTTP protocol to receive stub requests and return stubbed responses to the system under test.
+Use Mirage when you don't have as much control over your associated test data to achieve the level of testing required.
+Mirage utilises the ubiquitous HTTP protocol to receive stub requests and return stubbed responses to the system under test.
 To use stubs, the system under test must be capable of diverting a request that would normally go to back-end systems.
 How this is best done